-When tech companies want to fix their race problem, the work often falls on unpaid employee groups
+Tech companies are asking their black employee groups to fix Silicon Valley’s race problem — often for free

 The reluctance to invest in diversity can extend to formal advice, too, Hollins said.
 In June, she founded WĒ360, a consultancy to advise companies on inclusion.
 Already, she said, several potential clients asked her if they had to pay for her service.

-Tech companies say they deeply value the groups — such as Twitter’s Blackbirds and Slack’s Earth Tones to Facebook’s Black@ and GitHub’s Blacktocats — and that is natural to turn to them for insights.
+Tech companies say they deeply value the groups — such as Twitter’s Blackbirds, Slack’s Mahogany, Facebook’s Black@ and GitHub’s Blacktocats — and that it is natural to turn to them for insights.
 Some are starting to acknowledge the burden it puts on employees.

-In the past year, Twitter, for instance has incorporated group leadership into performance reviews, which is tied to compensation.
+In the past year, Twitter has incorporated group leadership into performance reviews, which is tied to compensation.

-Francesca Fontenot, Twitter’s head of global business resource groups programs, said in a statement that Twitter’s employee groups “are blazing a trail on our journey to becoming the world’s most inclusive and diverse tech company.
+Francesca Fontenot, Twitter’s head of global business resource groups, said in a statement that Twitter’s employee groups “are blazing a trail on our journey to becoming the world’s most inclusive and diverse tech company.
 They play a central role in promoting a culture where everyone can bring their full authentic selves to work and belong.”

-Verizon declined to comment for this story but pointed to a June 1 statement by Vestberg that the company donated $10 million to social justice groups and diversity “makes us and the world better.”
+Verizon declined to comment for this story but pointed to a June 1 statement by Vestberg that the company donated $10 million to social justice groups and that diversity “makes us and the world better.”

 Tech companies also note that these employee-run groups are one facet of a larger strategy to diversify their ranks.
 Firms have also opted to hire executives whose sole focus is on equity and inclusion, train employees about unconscious racial bias, and increase the pipeline of talent by partnering with schools and donating to skill-training programs.

-Note: Correction: An earlier version of this story suggested the name of Slack’s employee resource group for black employees is “Earth Tones.”
-The name of the black employee group is “Mahogany,” while “Earth Tones” is the employee group for people of color more broadly.
-This story has been corrected.